orix-software/orix-software.github.io/docs/developer_manual/orixsdk_macros/initmainargs.md

   argv            := userzp   ; 2 bytes -> ptr
   argc            := userzp+2 ; 1 byte -> value

-  initmainargs argv, argc, 0
-  ...
+  initmainargs argv, argc, 0 ; 0, kernel will provide an array for argv, 1 argv will contains the full command line with EOS ...

   mfree(argv) ; Free argv copy
   rts
 ```

 !!! warning "initmainargs calls XMAINARGS kernel routine.
-It will returns in argv a ptr with a malloc performs by the kernel.
+It will returns in argv a ptr with a malloc performed by  kernel.
 It means that it must be free after the use of the mainargs (if there is no others uses after)"

 Call [XMAINARGS](../../../developer_manual/kernel/primitives/xmainargs) function.